Retirement gift ideas that actually matter

 Here's what works.

-🧩 A puzzle of their career in photos
+A puzzle of their career in photos

 This one's ours, so I'm biased.
 But hear me out.

-Gather photos from their years — team outings, holiday parties, that ridiculous costume contest from 2019.
+Gather photos from their years.
+Team outings.
+Holiday parties.
+That ridiculous costume contest from 2019.
 Create a collage.
 Turn it into a custom puzzle.
+Then build it together on their last day.

 Why personal beats expensive